antoniogt/FILMDrift/README.md

 - _update_ipip_cd()_ retrains ipip on an incoming chunk and then selects only the top ensemble performers, keeping model size bounded while adapting to new data.

 ## About
-FILMDrift was developed by Antonio Guillén-Teruel and the CALM research group (Universidad de Murcia, https://www.um.es/web/aike/calm) to bring the FILM methodology to non‑stationary chunk-based problems.
+FILMDrift was developed by Antonio Guillén-Teruel with supervision from Juan A. Botía and José t.
+Palma, within the CALM research group (Universidad de Murcia, https://www.um.es/web/aike/calm) to bring the FILM methodology to non‑stationary chunk-based problems.